Call for Abstracts

 • 50–100-word biography

-• Each presenter must not exceed 30 minutes (including Q&A time).
+• Each presenter must not exceed 30 minutes (including Q&A time) in person.

 • Presentations that are accepted must participate at the time scheduled by the Conference Committee.